tmansou1/megr2157-portfolio/docs/assignments/A01/index.md

 Nail clippers.
 Patent US20070067995A1 Hector Alfaro (this specific one)

 a.
+The initial design is just a simple machine, a lever.
 The primary function of nail clippers is to increase the force at a concentrated area with a long arm, and is used to cut through fingernails.

 b.
 The nail clippers use a lever to transmit the force and use the equation for torque with force and distance; F_in x D_in = F_out x D_out.
 The assumption is that the lever arm and pivot point are rigid then there’s no loss of energy to bending compared to the spring-like blade piece.